Asset management is an invaluable tool when it comes to the efficiency of your fleet operation…

 5. You can understand and monitor the whole lifecycle costs of vehicles

-The great thing about asset management is that you have actionable information at your fingertips, which allows you to make data-led decisions.
+The great thing about asset management is that you have actionable information at your fingertips which allows you to make data-led decisions, whether they are regarding the lifecycle of your assets or anything else.

 There is no conjecture about whether one vehicle is better or worse for your business than another: you will have reports which spell it out at a granular level, from the cost of purchase to tax burdens; utilisation; SMR and defleeting costs.